New information about TRAC and financial sustainability published from April 2018 can be found via the Office for

 In addition to its ongoing work to maintain the TRAC system and provide day-to-day support to those using TRAC, TDG produces reports and best practice resources for the higher education sector.
 There are three projects currently in progress:

 Understanding resourcing of different models for delivering undergraduate teaching: benefits, opportunities, resources and risks

-This project aims to understand the impact of different models of delivery for HE undergraduate courses (for example, distance learning, accelerated degrees and apprenticeships) on the cost to higher education institutions (HEIs) in the UK.
-A desk-based review of information on costs of different delivery methods will inform TDG's decision whether to move on to a second phase, working with selected HEIs to produce case studies to enhance understanding of the resource and other issues associated with different delivery methods.
+This project aims to understand the impact of different models of delivery for HE undergraduate courses (for example, distance learning, accelerated degrees and apprenticeships), exploring the benefits, opportunities, resourcing and risk to higher education institutions (HEIs) in the UK.
+A desk-based review of information on different delivery methods undertaken in 2017 informed work with selected HEIs to produce case studies to enhance understanding of the resource and other issues associated with different delivery methods.